biccio/precisiondocs/content/posts/this-blog-setup-and-routine-process/index.md

 git push -u origin main
 ```

 Now you're all set!
-Let's go to Netlify
+Let's go to Netlify in the second part!